Matthew 2

 Notes

-The word μάγοι ("wise men" or "Magi") has a complex semantic range.
-It originally referred to a priestly caste of Persia and Media associated with Zoroastrianism, skilled in astronomy, dream interpretation, and sacred rituals.
-By the first century, the term could refer more broadly to astrologers, sages, or even sorcerers (as in Acts 13:6-8, where the same word describes a Jewish false prophet).
-Matthew's Magi are clearly presented positively — as learned Gentiles who recognize God's cosmic sign and respond with worship.
-The traditional identification of them as "kings" comes not from the text itself but from later Christian interpretation influenced by passages like Psalm 72:10-11 and Isaiah 60:3.
-Matthew does not specify their number; the tradition of three Magi derives from the three gifts mentioned.
+The word μάγοι ("wise men" or "Magi") carried a range of meanings.
+It originally referred to a priestly caste of Persia and Media associated with Zoroastrianism, skilled in astronomy, dream interpretation, and sacred ritual.
+By the first century, the term could describe astrologers, sages, or even sorcerers — the same word appears in Acts 13:6-8 for a Jewish false prophet.
+Matthew's Magi are clearly presented positively: learned Gentiles who recognize God's cosmic sign and respond with worship.
+Their later identification as "kings" comes not from Matthew but from Christian tradition influenced by Psalm 72:10-11 and Isaiah 60:3.
+Matthew never specifies their number; the tradition of three Magi follows from the three gifts.

-The phrase ἐν τῇ ἀνατολῇ in verse 2 is ambiguous.
-The noun ἀνατολή means "rising" and can refer either to a geographical direction ("in the east") or to the astronomical rising of a star ("at its rising").
-In verse 1, the plural form ἀνατολῶν clearly means "the east" as a region (they came "from the east").
-But in verse 2, the singular with the article likely has the astronomical sense: they saw "his star at its rising."
-I have translated it this way to distinguish the two uses.
-The nature of the star itself has been debated extensively — proposals include a planetary conjunction, a comet, or a supernova — but Matthew's primary concern is theological: the heavens themselves announce this king, echoing Numbers 24:17 ("a star shall come out of Jacob").
+The phrase ἐν τῇ ἀνατολῇ in verse 2 rewards closer attention.
+The noun ἀνατολή means "rising" and can denote either geographical direction ("in the east") or astronomical event ("at its rising").
+In verse 1, the plural ἀνατολῶν clearly means the eastern region — they came "from the east."
+But in verse 2, the singular with the article most likely has the astronomical sense: they saw his star "at its rising."
+The translation here reflects this distinction.
+Whatever the star's physical nature — proposals range from planetary conjunction to comet to supernova — Matthew's concern is theological: the heavens themselves announce this king, echoing Numbers 24:17 ("a star shall come out of Jacob").

-The verb ἐταράχθη ("was troubled" or "was deeply disturbed"), from ταράσσω, is a strong word describing inner agitation and alarm.
-It is the same verb used of the disciples when they see Jesus walking on the water (Matthew 14:26).
-That "all Jerusalem" was troubled with Herod is significant — the city that should have rejoiced at the Messiah's birth instead shares the tyrant's fear.
-This foreshadows Jerusalem's later rejection of Jesus.
-The irony is thick: the pagan Magi seek to worship the king, while the Jewish capital trembles at his arrival.
+The verb ἐταράχθη ("was troubled"), from ταράσσω, describes inner agitation and alarm — the same word used of the disciples when they see Jesus walking on the water (Matthew 14:26).
+That "all Jerusalem" was troubled alongside Herod is telling: the city that should have rejoiced at the Messiah's birth instead shares the tyrant's dread.
+Pagan scholars from the east come to worship; the holy city trembles.
+This irony foreshadows Jerusalem's later rejection of Jesus.

-The composite quotation in verse 6 draws primarily from Micah 5:2 but also weaves in language from 2 Samuel 5:2.
-Notably, Matthew's version diverges from the Hebrew of Micah in a significant way: where Micah says Bethlehem is "small among the clans of Judah," Matthew's text reads οὐδαμῶς ἐλαχίστη — "by no means least."
-This is not a scribal error but a deliberate interpretive reversal.
-Now that the Messiah has been born there, Bethlehem is no longer the insignificant village it once was; it has become the most important town in Judah.
-The word ποιμανεῖ ("will shepherd"), from ποιμαίνω, goes beyond mere ruling — it evokes the image of God as Israel's shepherd (Psalm 23:1, Ezekiel 34:23) and anticipates Jesus' self-description as the Good Shepherd (John 10:11).
+The composite quotation in verse 6 draws primarily from Micah 5:2 but weaves in language from 2 Samuel 5:2.
+Notably, it diverges from the Hebrew of Micah at a key point: where Micah says Bethlehem is "small among the clans of Judah," Matthew's text reads οὐδαμῶς ἐλαχίστη — "by no means least."
+This is a deliberate interpretive reversal: now that the Messiah has been born there, Bethlehem's obscurity has been transformed into distinction.
+The verb ποιμανεῖ ("will shepherd"), from ποιμαίνω, goes beyond mere ruling — it evokes God as Israel's shepherd (Psalm 23:1, Ezekiel 34:23) and anticipates Jesus' self-description as the Good Shepherd (John 10:11).

-The verb ἠκρίβωσεν in verse 7 ("determined exactly" or "ascertained precisely"), from ἀκριβόω, appears only here and in verse 16 in the New Testament.
-Herod's precision about the timing of the star's appearance is not mere curiosity — it becomes the basis for calculating the age range of the children he will later have killed.
-The adverb λάθρᾳ ("secretly") reveals Herod's duplicity: he does not want the religious leaders or the public to know about his inquiry, because his intentions are murderous, not worshipful.
+The verb ἠκρίβωσεν ("determined exactly"), from ἀκριβόω, appears only here and in verse 16 in the New Testament.
+Herod's precision about the star's timing is not mere curiosity — it becomes the basis for calculating the age range of children he will later kill.
+The adverb λάθρᾳ ("secretly") reveals his duplicity: this is a private interrogation, because his intentions are murderous, not worshipful.

-The expression in verse 10, ἐχάρησαν χαρὰν μεγάλην σφόδρα, is a striking Hebraic construction in which a verb is paired with its cognate noun for emphasis — literally "they rejoiced a great joy exceedingly."
-This kind of redundant intensification (cognate accusative) is common in the Septuagint and Hebrew Bible but unusual in standard Greek, giving the phrase an almost liturgical exuberance.
-I have rendered it "they rejoiced with overwhelmingly great joy" to convey the piling up of intensifiers.
+The expression in verse 10, ἐχάρησαν χαρὰν μεγάλην σφόδρα, literally "they rejoiced a great joy exceedingly," is a Hebraic construction — the verb paired with its cognate noun and piled with intensifiers.
+This cognate accusative is common in the Septuagint but unusual in natural Greek, giving the phrase an almost liturgical exuberance.
+The rendering "they rejoiced with overwhelmingly great joy" aims to preserve this cumulative weight.

-The Magi enter a οἰκίαν ("house"), not the stable or cave of the nativity scene.
-This detail, along with the fact that the Magi's visit may have occurred up to two years after the birth (based on Herod's later calculation), suggests that by this point the holy family had moved from the temporary lodging of the birth night to more permanent quarters in Bethlehem.
-The verb προσεκύνησαν ("paid homage" or "worshiped"), from προσκυνέω, literally means "to bow down before" and can denote either political obeisance to a king or religious worship of a deity.
-Matthew uses this verb frequently and with increasing theological weight throughout his Gospel (see Matthew 14:33, Matthew 28:9, Matthew 28:17).
+The Magi enter a οἰκίαν — a house, not the stable or cave of nativity tradition.
+Combined with Herod's later calculation, which suggests the visit may have occurred up to two years after the birth, this detail implies the family had moved from their birth-night lodging to more permanent quarters.
+The verb προσεκύνησαν ("paid homage" or "worshiped"), from προσκυνέω, means "to bow down before" and can denote political obeisance to a king or religious worship of a deity — a deliberate ambiguity that Matthew develops with increasing theological weight throughout the Gospel (see Matthew 14:33, Matthew 28:9, Matthew 28:17).

-The three gifts — χρυσόν ("gold"), λίβανον ("frankincense"), and σμύρναν ("myrrh") — are costly offerings appropriate for royalty.
-Early Christian interpreters saw symbolic significance: gold for a king, frankincense for deity (since incense was used in temple worship), and myrrh for burial (it was used in embalming, foreshadowing Jesus' death; see John 19:39).
-The gifts also echo Isaiah 60:6, where nations bring gold and frankincense to Jerusalem — another hint that Gentiles are included in God's plan.
+The three gifts — χρυσόν ("gold"), λίβανον ("frankincense"), and σμύρναν ("myrrh") — are costly offerings fit for royalty.
+Early Christian interpreters found symbolic layering: gold for a king, frankincense for deity, and myrrh for burial, foreshadowing the death that awaits this child (see John 19:39).
+The gifts also echo Isaiah 60:6, where the nations bring gold and frankincense to Jerusalem — an early signal that Gentiles belong within God's redemptive plan.

-The verb χρηματισθέντες in verse 12 ("having been warned" or "having received a divine message"), from χρηματίζω, specifically denotes a communication from God, often through a dream or oracle.
-This is the same verb used of Joseph's dreams in this chapter and in Matthew 1:22.
-God's guidance through dreams is a recurring motif in Matthew's infancy narrative, recalling the patriarch Joseph, who was also a dreamer in a foreign land (Genesis 37:5-9).
+The verb χρηματισθέντες ("having been warned"), from χρηματίζω, specifically denotes divine communication — a word from God, typically through dream or oracle.
+The same verb governs Joseph's dreams throughout this chapter and in Matthew 1:22, weaving together a pattern of divine guidance that deliberately recalls the patriarch Joseph, another dreamer navigating a foreign land (Genesis 37:5-9).

 The Flight to Egypt (vv.
 13-15)